How to Get Equity Out of Home with Bad Credit

 Both of these financing options use your home as collateral.
 As a result, your home equity lender has the right to take your home if you don’t repay them on time.
 Due to this added security, home equity loans and HELOCs are less risky for lenders.
 In turn, they often come with more lenient credit score requirements and a lower interest rate than other forms of financing.

 Here’s how these two borrowing tools work:

-- Home equity loans – With a home equity loan, you can borrow a lump sum of money directly from your home equity.
+- Home equity loans – With a home equity loan or second mortgage, you can borrow a lump sum of money directly from your home equity.
 Most lenders allow you to borrow up to 80% of your available equity.